BManZ07/SQL-Query-Creator/README.md

 # SQL-Query-Creator
-Python GUI based SQL query creator for importing vehicles into SQL database.
+Python GUI based SQL query creator for importing vehicles into SQL database in FiveM.

+# Usage
+In terminal run pyinstaller.exe --onefile --windowed main.py

+Once open:
+- Select a vehicle from the dropdown menu, if the desired vehicle does not exist, input the model hash into the text field
+- Input license plate into the text field
+- Input the users license into the text field
+   Optional
+   - Check turbo box if desired
+   - Change primary, secondary and pearl colours (leave for standard black)
+- Press submit button
+- Run SQL Query in database and refresh owned_vehicles table